jsor/jcarousel/docs/reference/events.rst

 Events
 ======

-After initialization, jCarousel triggers specific events on the root element and the items of the carousel.
+After initialization, jCarousel triggers the following events on the root and the items elements of the carousel:

 .. note::